 I am former Director of the American Adoption Congress, Past Vice President of Communications of Origins-USA, and a lifetime member of Bastard Nation.

 In 1987 Michelle Launder's daughter was murdered by Joel Steinberg who illegally adopted the child he called Lisa.
 In the Steinberg apartment which was called a "house of horrors," a toddler boy - also illegally adopted - was found in a state of neglect.
-I worked with authorities to reunite the child Steinberg and Nussbaum called Mitchell. with his original family, who had agreed to his adoption under duress.
+I worked with authorities to reunite the child Steinberg and Nussbaum called Mitchell with his original family, who had agreed to his adoption under duress.
+The story of this reunification was covered on The Joan Rivers Show.

 I organized a Candlelight Vigil to honor Lisa and to bring attention to the need for adoption reform and adoptee access.
 It was covered on WNBC-TV New York.